 In conclusion, the thresholds outlined above are consistent with well established clinical guidelines and published evidence.
 Hence, they are unlikely to represent a major change from current practice, but rather a standardisation of referral and treatment criteria across all areas of the publicly-funded healthcare system.
+Consistent application of the criteria throughout the healthcare system through the use of stated thresholds that are integrated into agreed national referral guidelines should assist patient triage, bring greater transparency, ensure equity of access based on clinical need and allow maximum benefit to be gained from existing resources.
+Consistent with best practice, guidelines and thresholds should be updated as necessary to reflect changes in the evidence base.
 As with all thresholds, it is imperative that there are opportunities for appeal mechanisms to ensure good governance.
 In addition, whilst these thresholds represent best practice, their implementation will depend on timely access to the full range of conservative treatment options being available at the primary care level.